 Tacrolimus (Prograf)

-- Mechanism: Tacrolimus inhibits calcineurin, similar to cyclosporine, suppressing the immune system.
+- Mechanism: Tacrolimus also inhibits calcineurin, suppressing immune activation.

 - Administration: Oral.